 - It seems like you and your staff are putting more and more time into the business but aren’t generating more profits.

-A part-time CFO can assist in solving this problem by digging into the data, helping to analyze gaps, and make recommendations – whether it’s by increasing prices, creating more efficiencies in processes, or improving your profit margins.
+A part-time CFO can assist in solving this problem by digging into the data, helping to analyze gaps, and making recommendations – whether it’s by increasing prices, creating more efficiencies in processes, or improving your profit margins.

 - You’re planning to eventually sell your business.